bdurand/http_instrumentation/README.md

 ### Security

 The `:uri` element in the event payload will be sanitized to remove any user/password elements encoded in the URL as well as any `access_token` query parameters.

-The `:url` element will also have any query string stripped from it so it will just include the scheme, host, and path.
+The `:url` element will also have the query string stripped from it so it will just include the scheme, host, and path.

 ```ruby
 HTTP.get("https://user@password123@example.com/path")